 What to do next

-- watch the screencasts and look at the relevant handbook to learn more about what is involved (select from menu below)
+- watch the screencasts and look at the handbook and Applicant Support Pack for more detail on what is involved (select from menu below)

 Should you experience any difficulty accessing the webpages (for example, being redirected to the University homepage), please visit the IT support page.